szymonmaslowski/modulik/modulik/README.md

 ## Limitations

-Modulik requires your module (entity exported using `module.exports`) to be
+Modulik requires your module (exported entity) to be
  - serializable, or
  - a function which returns a serializable data